810Teams/clubs-and-events-backend/user/README.md

 }
 ```

+- Token is required.
-- Token is required, and must be the owner.
+- Must be the owner.

 ## Email Preference